drahoslavzan/MKP-PSO/README.md

 a benchmark for demonstration purposes, but it is one of the most widely used combinatorial optimization problems.
-This solver can also be used in parallel environment such as HPC cluster, where one or more multi-core CPUs or GPUs are allocated for each swarm (process).
+This solver can also be used in parallel environment such as HPC cluster, where one or more multi-core CPUs or GPU are allocated for each swarm (process).
 Running in a such configuration can lead to a better solution and/or reduced time spent in searching for a solution.